pcaston/OpenPeerPower.github.io/source/_integrations/smtp.markdown

 ha_domain: smtp
 ---

-The `smtp` platform allows you to deliver notifications from Home Assistant to an e-mail recipient.
+The `smtp` platform allows you to deliver notifications from Open Peer Power to an e-mail recipient.

 To enable notification by e-mail in your installation, add the following to your `configuration.yaml` file: